History of Morocco: Reign of Mohammed VI (since 1999)

 In October 2016, large-scale protests erupted after a fish seller in al-Hoceima was crushed to death in a rubbish truck as he tried to retrieve fish confiscated by police.
 The protests became known as the Hirak Rif Movement.
 The 2016 election witnessed the victory of the Justice and Development Party (PJD), attaining a plurality of seats for a second consecutive time.
 On 30 January 2017, Morocco rejoined the African Union as a member state, 33 years after leaving.
 The 2018 consumer boycott targeted the market-dominating fuel, bottled water, and dairy brands.

 The COVID-19 pandemic in Morocco was first confirmed on 2 March 2020.
 Eight days later, on 10 March 2020, Morocco recorded its first COVID-19-related death.
 On 10 December 2020, President Donald Trump announced that the United States would officially recognize Morocco's claims over Western Sahara as part of the Israel–Morocco normalization agreement, which saw Morocco reestablishing diplomatic relations with Israel.
 A joint declaration between the three countries was signed on 22 December 2020.

 On 17 May 2021, an incident occurred between the borders of Spain and Morocco, part of a diplomatic crisis between both nations.
 On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and "hostile actions against Algeria".
 Morocco called the decision "unjustified".

 The 2021 election was held on 8 September 2021, which witnessed an electoral wipeout of the PJD, having lost more than 90% of its seats and ending in eighth place.
 The National Rally of Independents won a plurality of seats in the elections, and Aziz Akhannouch was later named the 17th Prime Minister of Morocco.
 On 24 June 2022, a migration incident occurred resulting in the deaths of 23 migrants.

 On 3 May 2023, King Mohammed VI declared Amazigh New Year as an official national holiday to be celebrated yearly.

 On 8 September 2023, a 6.8 magnitude earthquake hit Morocco killing more than 2,800 people and injuring thousands.
-The epicentre of the quake was around 70 km southwest of the city of Marrakech.
+The epicentre of the quake was around 70 km southwest of the city of Marrakesh.